 Since then, he has continued to pursue radical work in education alongside his freelance writing career.
 In addition to his role as a teaching Associate of the Creative Writing MA Programme at Cardiff University, he has lectured at Bath Spa and Plymouth, and at universities in Leipzig, Germany, and in Poznan, Poland.
 Closer to home, he been a tutor for Arvon and Ty Newydd, and a scholar-in-residence Schumacher College, Devon.
 Lindsay has an extensive knowledge of mythology, has given several lectures on Jung and has directed a number of conferences on Myth in Our Time at Dartington.
 He is also a creative consultant to the cross-sectarian educational programme of the Pushkin Trust in Northern Ireland, and in 2011 he co-ordinated a colloquium on A New Story for Ireland at St George’s College in Windsor Castle.
 He continues to accept invitations for public speaking.

-A collection of his essays, talks, poems and occasional pieces will be published by Awen Publications in November 2018, and work progresses on a new novel.
+Green Man Dreaming, a collection of Lindsay’s essays, talks, poems and occasional pieces, was published in 2018, and work progresses on a new novel.